coldfusioncsr/mega/README.md

 ### Why do you play within a (well organized) crew?
 1. Some season events require you to join a crew
 2. To earn more rewards from crew essential events
-3. To get fun by good teamwork
+3. To have fun through good teamwork

 ## Goals
 1. 25-30 active members
 2. 23+ eligible to win 900 races of `Weekly Elite Cup` for **parts** every week
-3. 20mil RPs for prize **car** every season
+3. 20m RPs for prize **car** every season

 ### Busyman's minimum playbook
 1. Win 40 races of [`Weekly Elite Cup`](#g2---weekly-elite-cup)